symfony/symfony-docs/reference/constraints/Range.rst

              *      min = "120",
              *      max = "180",
              *      minMessage = "You must be at least 120cm tall to enter",
-             *      maxMessage="You cannot be taller than 180cm to enter"
+             *      maxMessage = "You cannot be taller than 180cm to enter"
              * )
              */
              protected $height;